 Good, I think – two writers who try to have two thoughts and two wills in their heads at the same time.

 A book is a book

-Many who have taken a clear position in the conflicts in the Middle East also very often tend to launch solution proposals of various kinds.
-But if there is one thing a book can not – nor should – then it is to resolve conflicts of this type.
+Many who have taken a clear position in the conflicts in the Middle East also very often tend to launch solutions of various kinds.
+But if there is one thing a book cannot – nor should – then it is to resolve conflicts of this type.
 The conflicts in the Middle East are many, and as is well known, they still live on despite tons of books on the subject.
 Possible books can have a fever-reducing effect on an individual level in many cases, but if there is one thing that distinguishes good books, it is that they make readers uneasy.
 Books should not make the world easier or save the world, but on the contrary show that it is complex and more complicated than that.

 Wall, the title of Ingdal's and Simonsen's book obviously refers to the Israeli wall in the West Bank, which is justified by the Israeli authorities' fear of Palestinian suicide bombings.
 Whatever the reason, whatever the view of this conflict, whatever the sympathies and antipathies: Walls have never created peace between people.
 Neither did the Berlin Wall, nor did any of the world's many prison walls.
 Locking people in – or out – does not solve any worldly thing.
 The word "wall" is related to the word "fence", an abomination it too, a device that helps to separate mine from yours, which helps to maintain one of the most fundamental and stubborn conditions for all the capitalist societies that most of our planet today lives under: The private property rights and the material desire that this social system is so dependent on.